AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

 currently in |SPARK|.
 This rule is added in anticipation of a possible relaxation of this restriction.]

+[These rules simplify analysis by eliminating the need to deal with implicitly created anonymous constants.
+An expression which does not have a variable input will always yield the same result if it is (conceptually, for purposes of static analysis) reevaluated later.
+This is not true of an expression that has a variable input because the value of the variable might have changed.]

 .. _update-expressions:

 Update Expressions